This procedure specifies the process for forming screening committees and identifies the responsibilities for its members.

 - Responsibilities of the Screening Committee Chair

-- The screening committee chair provides guidance to committee members and ensures that the appropriate college procedures, as well as state and federal laws, are followed.
+- The screening committee chair provides guidance to committee members and ensures that the committee follows the appropriate College procedures, as well as state and federal laws.

-- The chair keeps the appropriate leadership chain and the Human Resources Department apprised of the status of the selection process.
+- The chair keeps the respective leadership chain and the Human Resources Department apprised of the status of the selection process.

 - The chair may designate other members of the screening committee as “Reviewers/Interviewers.”
 They have the ability to review applications and make recommendations about a pool of applicants.
 The chair should make all status changes and record any comments in the Applicant Tracking System (ATS).